siriuxyu/ReAct-Agent/QA-with-translate/README.md

 from QA_with_Trans import app

 # Ask a question and get answer in French (default)
+# Note: thread_id is required for state management
-response = app("What is the capital of France?") print(response)
+response = app("What is the capital of France?", "user123", "French") print(response)

 # Ask a question and get answer in Spanish
-response = app("What is machine learning?", "Spanish") print(response)
+response = app("What is machine learning?", "user123", "Spanish")
+print(response)

 # Ask a question and get answer in German
-response = app("How does photosynthesis work?", "German") print(response)
+response = app("How does photosynthesis work?", "user123", "German")
+print(response)
 ```